TsekNet/website/_posts/2020-08-03-startblogging.md

 ---
 layout: post
-title: Start blogging with Jekyll, GitHub, and Netlify
+title: Get started with Jekyll, GitHub, and Netlify
 image: /assets/img/blog/router.jpg
 description: >
   How this website was made (and my first ever public blog post!).